I spend a lot of my time on pull requests. I have a few thoughts about what works and what doesn't in the pull request process.

 Many comments or suggestions you add will be subjective to some degree, so it's good to provide information that supports your point of view.
 For example, if you're pointing out that some internal standard or convention is being broken, link to where the standards are documented, and to a conforming example elsewhere in the codebase.
 If you are suggesting a different tool or technique for something, link to an article that explains it.

-Also, don’t forget about positive feedback.
-Yes, the main purpose of the review is to address any shortcomings before merging, but it’s also a chance for you to call out any good stuff you see.
-The odd “This is a nice pattern, would like to see more of it” won’t do any harm, and might provide a bit of balance if you have left some more critical feedback elsewhere.
+Also, don't forget about positive feedback.
+As much as anything else, a review is a chance for you to call out any good stuff you see.
+The odd "This is a nice pattern, would like to see more of it" won't do any harm, and might provide a bit of balance if you have left some more critical feedback elsewhere.

 If you find yourself leaving comments on pull requests about code style (indents, spacing, etc), something is wrong.
 Tools like ESLint and Prettier were built to do exactly this sort of thing, so get going with one now if you haven't already.
 Being told your code doesn't look right hurts your feelings; better that it comes from a robot than a person.